Your secret weapon against overwhelm & being ignored

 A Definition of Done states exactly what will have been done when a piece of work is declared “done”.
 It’s an agreement, a contract (even if only with yourself) that offers clarity and transparency.

-There’s more, so, let’s dig into the benefits.
+There’s more to it, so, let’s dig into the benefits.

 Creates clarity around what's in and what's out of scope.